-With respect to projects that receive and manage manure from multiple discrete source facilities (separate from the BCS project in both physical location and management), it may be possible for a project developer to demonstrate that a regulatory violation occurring at one source facility

-9 Attestation forms are available at https://www.climateactionreserve.org/how/program-resources/documents/ does not affect the eligibility of the entire project under this section.
+With respect to projects that receive and manage manure from multiple discrete source facilities (separate from the BCS project in both physical location and management), it may be possible for a project developer to demonstrate that a regulatory violation occurring at one source facility does not affect the eligibility of the entire project under this section.
 Project developers should contact the Reserve to report potential non-compliance issues.